Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Frequently Asked Questions About Private Drinking Water web page.

-If so, you are located in a Karst area.
-Constructing and maintaining a well in Karst areas can be complicated.
-Wells finished in the shallow aquifers can contain high levels of nitrates and other chemicals that may cause health concerns.
+If you live in one of the red or green shaded area of map included with this topic, you are located in a Karst area.
+Constructing, maintaining, and using a well in Karst areas may be complicated by water quality issues.
+Wells finished in the shallow aquifers may contain high levels of nitrates and other chemicals that may cause health concerns.
+The only way to determine the quality of your well water is to have the water supply sampled and the water tested at a certified drinking water laboratory.

 The Iowa DNR has basic information that can help you understand how your well may interact with shallow groundwater in these areas.
 Please see our

+What is Arsenic?
 Arsenic is an element that occurs naturally in rocks and soil.
-Recent concerns about arsenic in drinking water have left many homeowners wondering if they should test their water for the presence of arsenic.
+Recent concerns about arsenic in drinking water have left many private well users wondering if they should test their water for the presence of arsenic.

 Well Water Quality and Home Treatment Systems.